 Stress and cancer

 Everyone feels stressed at some point in their lives.
-Small levels of stress can be positive, making us more alert and improving our performance.
-But we now know that long periods of stress can contribute to high blood pressure and mental health problems such as anxiety and depression.
+In small doses, stress can be positive, making us more alert and improving our performance.
+But long periods of stress can contribute to high blood pressure and mental health problems such as anxiety and depression.
 And it can contribute to physical health problems such as high blood pressure and stomach ulcers.

 Stress and cancer